dbernheisel/tiyd-rails-2015-08.github.io/during/week1.md

   * `+` vs `<<`
   * `.each`
 * More on Variables
-  * The two hardest problems in computer science
+  * The two hardest problems in computer science: Naming things (which matters now) and cache invalidation (later!)
-  * How variables are stored in memory (NOT on HDD)
-  * Two names for the same variable (call by reference)
+  * Two names for the same variable
+  * How variables are stored in memory
+  * How memory is different from hard disk
 * Git
-  * Reason: versions over time
+  * Reason: keep different versions over time
   * Reason: backups
   * `git add`
   * `git commit`